 Dr. Susánszky Éva, PhD, associate professor

 Purebl György, PhD, senior lecturer

-Salavecz Gyöngyvér, PhD, assistant lecturer
+Salavecz Gyöngyvér, PhD, senior lecturer

 Sándor Imola, psychologist